 Three Minute Thesis

-The Division of Graduate Studies will host our third annual Three Minute Thesis (3MT®) competition at Kent State University in October 2017.
+The ninth annual Three Minute Thesis (3MT) competition at Kent State University was held this Fall!

-3MT was developed at the University of Queensland and is now offered at over 170 universities.
-The exercise develops academic, presentation, and research communication skills and supports the development of graduate students' capacity to effectively explain their research in three minutes in a language appropriate to an intelligent, but non-specialist audience.
+3MT was developed at The University of Queensland and is now offered at hundreds of universities across the world.
+The exercise develops academic, presentation, and research communication skills, as well as supports the development of graduate students' capacity to effectively explain their research in three minutes in a language appropriate to an intelligent, but non-specialist audience.
 3MT is not an exercise in trivializing or 'dumbing-down' research but forces competitors to consolidate their ideas and crystalize their research discoveries.

-The trademarked name of this event is Three Minute Thesis, but students are able to present research they are conducting for a thesis, dissertation, terminal project, or any other research project they are engaged in.
+The trademarked name of this event is Three Minute Thesis, but students are able to present research they are conducting for a thesis, dissertation, terminal project, or any other research project in which they are engaged.
 Students may present on research that is in progress.
 All currently enrolled graduate students are eligible to participate and compete for cash prizes.
-Students are given just three minutes and one powerpoint slide that they can use to discuss their research in an engaging and concise manner.
+Students are given just three minutes and one PowerPoint slide that they can use to discuss their research in an engaging and concise manner.
 3MT is great way to fine tune your research presentation skills, not to mention, you will be competing for cash prizes!